-Optic neuritis occurs when swelling (inflammation) damages the covering (myelin) of the optic nerve.
-The optic nerve is a bundle of nerve fibers that transmits visual information from your eye to your brain.
+Optic neuritis occurs when swelling (inflammation) damages the optic nerve — a bundle of nerve fibers that transmits visual information from your eye to your brain.
 Common symptoms of optic neuritis include pain with eye movement and temporary vision loss in one eye.

 Besides MS, optic nerve inflammation can occur with other conditions, including infections or immune diseases, such as lupus.
 Rarely, another disease called neuromyelitis optica causes inflammation of the optic nerve and spinal cord.

 Most people who have a single episode of optic neuritis eventually recover their vision without treatment.
 Sometimes steroid medications may speed the recovery of vision after optic neuritis.

 Optic neuritis usually affects one eye.
 Symptoms might include:

 - Pain.
 Most people who develop optic neuritis have eye pain that's worsened by eye movement.
 Sometimes the pain feels like a dull ache behind the eye.

 - Vision loss in one eye.
 Most people have at least some temporary reduction in vision, but the extent of loss varies.
 Noticeable vision loss usually develops over hours or days and improves over several weeks to months.
 Vision loss is permanent in some people.

 - Visual field loss.
 Side vision loss can occur in any pattern, such as central vision loss or peripheral vision loss.